hashicorp/nomad/website/source/docs/cluster/bootstrapping.html.md

 register the server and the client agents with Consul and try to auto-discover the servers if it can talk to a local Consul agent on the same server.

-Please refer to the (documentation)[/jobspec/servicediscovery.html] for the complete set of configuration options.
+Please refer to the [documentation](/docs/agent/config.html#consul_options) for the complete set of configuration options.

-### Fedarating a cluster
+### Federating a cluster

-Nomad clusters across multiple regions can be fedarated and once they are connected users can target the Nomad Servers in various regions from any other region while submitting a job or querying any Nomad API.
+Nomad clusters across multiple regions can be federated allowing users to submit jobs or interact with the HTTP API targeting any region, from any server.

-Fedarating multiple Nomad clusters is as simple as joining a server to any other remote server.
+Federating multiple Nomad clusters is as simple as joing servers.
+From any server in one region, simply issue a join command to a server in the remote
+region:

 ```
 nomad server-join 10.10.11.8:4648